ztachip/ztachip/Documentation/ztachip_programmer_guide.md

 But with ztachip, computation and data transfer with external memory are decoupled from one another.

-With ztachip, data are loaded/saved between external memory and pcore's internal memory in a streaming fashion with advanced data fetching and no round-trip delay.
+With ztachip, data is loaded/saved between external memory and pcore's internal memory in a streaming fashion with advanced data fetching and no round-trip delay.
 This results in huge gain in memory bandwidth usage efficiencies.
-Computational steps are also very efficient without any memory stall cycles since computation reference pcore's internal memory only.
+Computational steps are also very efficient without any memory stall cycles since computation references pcore's internal memory only.

 Also, computational steps being represented as tensor operators provide a natural way to express algorithm parallelism where many computational units can perform similar computation on many different elements of tensors.